 Simple Event-Driven IO for Python

-Thor is a Python library for evented IO.
+Thor is yet another Python 3 library for evented IO.

 There are many such libraries for Python already available.
 Thor focuses on making it easy to build high-performance HTTP intermediaries like proxies, load balancers, content transformation engines and service aggregators.
 Of course, you can use it just as a client or server too.